stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 3. Information integration remains weak

-   * Attempts to integrate information across levels either do not emerge or are fragile, with:
+   * Attempts to integrate information across levels either do not emerge or are fragile, with

      ```txt
      I_info(m_F) << I_info_target